Eunomius of Cyzicus: The Confession of Eunomius

 His writings were held in high reputation by his party and their influence was so much dreaded by the orthodox, that several imperial edicts were issued for their destruction.
 Consequently, his commentary on the Epistle to the Romans, mentioned by the historian, Socrates Scholasticus and his epistles, mentioned by Philostorgius and Photius, are no longer extant.

+The Apologies

 His first apologetical work, written probably about 360 or 365, was entirely recovered from the famous refutation of it by Basil of Caesarea.
 A second apology, written before 379 exists only in the quotations given from it in a refutation by Gregory of Nyssa.
 The exposition of faith, called forth by the demand of Theodosius for the "council of heresies" in 383, is still extant, and was edited by Valesius in his notes to Socrates of Constantinople, and by Ch.
 H. G. Rettberg in his Marcelliana.

+The first Apology is a longer work (~6,000 words) that contains not only a defense of his faith but a lively criticism of his Trinitarian formula adversaries.
+It was written in 360 or 361 It was widely distributed and shared among all Christians.
+It is not everywhere persuasive but it is a cogent expression of the Arian 'formula' (represented by Eunomius).
+Ostensibly, it is structured around the Father, the Son, and the Spirit but it can be interpreted as an epistle (e.g., First Epistle to Timothy, Epistle to the Romans, etc.) followed by liturgy to be used in services (i.e., the final confession in the Apology).